spatialos/gdk-for-unity/docs/content/ecs/component-updates.md

 ### How to send a component update

-To send a component update, set the component to the value to be sent.
+To send a component update, change the value of at least one field of the component .
 A component update is constructed and sent at the end of the current update loop.

 ```csharp
 public class SendHealthUpdateSystem : ComponentSystem